stevob14/passivecash/index.md

 #### Treasury Notes

-Treasury Notes are short-intermediate U.S. goverment securities that pay a fixed rate of interest.
+Treasury Notes are short-intermediate U.S. government securities that pay a fixed rate of interest.

 #### Treasury Inflation-Protected Securities